pyryk/reittiopas-travel-times/README.md

 # Travel Time Visualization Utility for HSL Reittiopas
 A utility for fetching travel times to a specific location from [HSL Reittiopas](http://reittiopas.fi).
 Does not provide the actual visualization in any way, just a way to get the data needed for it.
-Requires a [Reittopas developer account](http://developer.reittiopas.fi/pages/en/account-request.php).

 # Prerequisites / Installation
 1. [python](http://www.python.org).
 Developed and tested with Python 3.4, earlier versions *may* also work.